SumiSastri/typescript-with-react/react-redux-ts/readme.md

 ### Putting Redux into context and why I refactored the folder structure

 - [Back to Table of Contents](#Table-of-Contents)]

+I refactored the app folder structure based on the key elements of redux - separating the store from the actions and reducers.
+I also reordered the interfaces for the TypeScript classes from the components that used these interface types.

 ##### What is Redux